How to export your tracks for Mastering?

-In order to ensure the best results we highly recommend following the requierements below :
+In order to ensure the best results we highly recommend following the requirements listed below.

-Export it with some headroom (-6/-8dB Peaks is appropriate) , lower is better.
+Export your mix with some headroom (-6/-8dB Peaks is appropriate), lower is better.

-Your mastering tech will have the required tools to properly raise up your track where it needs to be.
+We have the required tools to properly raise up your track where it needs to be, in a transparent way, no matter how much is needed.

 - Project bit depth (usually 24-Bit / 32-Bit float or 16bit),